-A rare free-to-visit zoo, this one in the Lincoln Park neighborhood is among the country's largest zoos with 1,200-plus animals from 230 species.
+A rare-to-find, free-to-visit zoo, this one in the Lincoln Park neighborhood is among the country's largest zoos with 1,200-plus animals from 230 species.
 Before your trip, check the website for daily activities, which include sing-alongs, cow milkings, and seal feedings.
 Its expansive public green space is also ripe for an impromptu picnic.

-This 25-acre park off of Michigan Avenue in the Loop contains lots of little wonders.
+This 25-acre park off is located right off of Michigan Avenue in the Loop, and contains lots of little wonders.
 “The Bean,” affectionately nicknamed for its shape, is the focal point.
-The famed art installation is actually called “Cloud Gate” and was designed by artist Anish Kapoor; over the years, it's kept plenty of kids entertained as they make silly faces in the mirrored surface.
-During the summer months, cool off in Crown Fountain, or stake out a spot at the Frank Gehry-designed Pritzker Pavilion for free concerts and movies.
+The famed art installation is actually called Cloud Gate, and was designed by artist Anish Kapoor.
+Over the years, it's kept plenty of kids entertained as they make silly faces in the mirrored surface.
+During the summer months, cool off in Crown Fountain (which also features interactive artwork, video, and images that are displayed on 50-foot high glass blocks), or stake out a spot at the Frank Gehry-designed Pritzker Pavilion for free concerts and movies.

 While locals might scoff at its high level of tourists, kids love Navy Pier.
 It’s free to hang out at the 3,000-foot-long pier.
 Along the structure, you'll find Pier Park (which is complete with a ferris wheel and other fun attractions and rides; extra cost), public art installations, an interactive maze (extra cost), the Chicago Children’s Museum ($15 tickets), and several dozen restaurants and other dining options.
 Tip: Check the schedule to see when Navy Pier is offering fireworks shows (free).